qatoolkit/qatoolkit-engine-httptester-net/README.md

 ### HttpTestAsserter

-This is an implementation of the HTTP response message asserter, which can be used to assert different paramters.
+This is an implementation of the HTTP response message asserter, which can be used to assert different parameters.

+Here is a list of Asserters:
+- `ResponseContentContains`: HTTP body contains a string (ignores case)
+- `RequestDurationEquals`: Verify request duration
+- `ResponseStatusCodeEquals`: Verify if response code equals
+- `ResponseHasHttpHeader`: HTTP response contains a header
+- `ResponseStatusCodeIsSuccess`: HTTP response status code is one of 2xx
+- `ResponseBodyIsEmpty`: HTTP response body is empty

 Asserter produces a list of `AssertResult`: